 |IP66||NEMA 4, NEMA 4X|

-STX Range of IP Rated Computers and Monitors
+STX Technology Range of IP Rated Computers and Monitors

-Contact the STX Team today to find out more about IP rated Industrial Touch Computers.
+Contact the STX Team today to find out more about IP67 computers and other products.